 Call the police immediately if you are in danger.
 A violation of a restraining order is a criminal offense and the accused can be arrested for the violation.

 Domestic violence cases are very serious for both the plaintiff and the defendant.
-If you are faced with a domestic violence situation, please call Peter Van Aulen, an experienced family law attorney at (201) 845-7400 for a free comprehensive in office consultation.
+If you are faced with a domestic violence situation, please call Peter Van Aulen, an experienced family law attorney at (201) 845-7400 for a free initial consultation.